Cross-Component Calls

 This tells cargo-miden where to find the component for linking.

-2. WIT dependencies (for binding generation)
+2. Component dependencies (for binding generation)

 [package.metadata.component.target.dependencies]